alonisser/conway_game_of_life/README.md

 and an "auto growing" board would make implementation a bit more complex so for now we'll handle "out of board" cells boarding the "edge of board" cells as "dead"

+## Future considerations

+* Using sparse representation of the board

+## Follow the process

+* Developed by TDD, see different steps with git tags v1 => v9

+## What's next

+1. Implement a UI using curses or something else
+2. User input
+3. Discovering patterns

 ## Tech:
 * python 3 + curses lib
 * pytest for testing